 Food Assistance Programs

 The Office of Food for Peace (FFP) supports the UN World Food Program (WFP) targets more than 1.4 million DRC refugees, Burundian returnees, host communities, and vulnerable Burundians in Cankuzo, Kirundo, Bujumbura rural, Ngozi, Rutana, and Gitega provinces.
-The WFP program entails general food distributions, food vouchers, supplementary feeding, and funding the Comprehensive Food Security and Nutrition Vulnerability.
+The WFP program entails general food distributions, food for assets activities, and targeted supplementary feeding for pregnant and lactating women and children under two.

 Food for Peace Contributions